ittantatech/laravel-cms/README.md

     - Role based access
     - Admin can create any role based on his role permission
     - Super Admin can manage all users and roles
+    - Super Admin can manage all posts
+    - Sub Admin can manage all posts if super admin can give permission for access posts

 ## Installation